 Note: Authority cited: Section 12172.5 Government Code; Section 15367, Elections Code.

 20114.
 Selection of Contests

+[Citizens' Oversight does not support the reduction of the audit to only three contests as this does not fulfill the notion of a "comprehensive" audit as mentioned in the law, and there is no mention of reducing the contests to only three.
+Therefore, ALL Contests should be included in any risk-limited audit.

+With that said, we support auditing only three contests in a given county if and only if the SOS also allow and require the use of a ballot-image audit which will retabulate all ballot images.
+If such a Ballot-Image audit is conducted, then there is also no need to attempt to cover all contests by manually tallying any contests not included in the RLA.

+Nevertheless, if not all contests are included, we recommend that the contest are selected by importance, as described later in our edits.]

 (a) An elections official shall conduct an RLA or partial RLA on at least three contests.
 The contests shall include one statewide contest and two contests either partially or fully contained within the jurisdiction of the county, except for statewide contests, selected at random by the SOS pursuant to subdivision (c).

 (b) If an elections official conducts an RLA or partial RLA on more than three contests, the elections official may choose any contest, including statewide contests, either partially or fully within its jurisdiction.
 These additional contests need not be chosen at random.
+However, it is recommended that elections officials should preferably chose the contest randomly and according to the importance of the contest and inversely with respect to the margin.
+The importance can be roughly determined by the fraction of voters of the county who can vote on the contest, and the inverse margin is 1 minus the factional margin, or another method can be used.
+Then, the contests can be selected at random based on these criteria using the method described in (c)(6) below.

 (c) The SOS shall randomly select the contests to be audited using the following procedure:

-(1) The SOS shall make the selection process open to the public.
+(1) The SOS shall make the selection process open to the public, and not subject to any special conditions such as restricting video recording.
+The SOS shall further livestream the contest selection meeting and shall post it for later viewing.

 (2) The selection of the contests shall take place two days after the completion of the semifinal official canvass pursuant to Elections Code section 15150.

 (3) The SOS shall list all statewide contests in any order and number them in sequential integers starting with one.

+(3.1) Each statewide contest shall be weighted according to importance, where presidential contests will be weighted approximately 1,000 times more heavily than any non-presidential contest, and other contest will be rated according to the approximate campaign spending, where a single weight value (1) will be given for each million dollars in total spending in the contest averaged over the past five election cycles.

+[We believe it would be better to include all statewide contests in the audit as there is no statistical justification for including only one, unless a Ballot-Image audit is also performed.]